renovate-bot/khulnasoft-lab-_-meshplay-extensions-packages/CONTRIBUTING.md

 ### UI Lint Rules

-Meshery uses eslint to maintain code consistency.
+Meshplay uses eslint to maintain code consistency.

 # <a name="maintaining"> Reviews</a>
 All contributors are invited to review pull requests.
 See this short video on [how to review a pull request](https://www.youtube.com/watch?v=isLfo7jfE6g&feature=youtu.be).